METAcraft-KTH/METAmods/README.md

 ## Developing
 - After cloning the repository, make sure to compile the project with `./gradlew build` at least once.
   - Then, if you have already imported the project into your IDE, perform a gradle refresh.
   - If you don't do this, the project won't run properly in your IDE.
+  - It is also highly recommended to run `./gradlew runDatagen` and then `./gradlew build` again (note that you must run the above command first, and make sure to run each command separately!).
 - The default run configurations will launch all mods at once.
 - If you wish to debug a specific mod without the others, copy the run configuration and change the "METAmods.main" module to the "main" module of the submodule you want to work with.
 - To make changes made in a module you're not running take effect, run `./gradlew build` and refresh gradle.